 Approved by the Faculty at the March 12, 2009 Faculty Meeting

 Truth and justice should be hallmarks of the academic community.
 Academic study involves a search for truth through critical evaluation of previous academic work.
 Effective teaching requires that the teacher be able to see the materials with which a student starts and, on the basis of the student’s results, judge the quality of the student’s effort and thought.
 Academic honesty is thus essential to effective learning.
 Any compromise of these moral cornerstones prevents an academic community and all of its members from being true seekers of wisdom.
-It is therefore very important for all members of the community to clearly understand the standards that define this collective search for wisdom.
+It is therefore very important for all members of the community to understand clearly the standards that define this collective search for wisdom.
 As the Maryville College Covenant declares, it is important for all students “to act with integrity in all interactions...to encourage and support...fellow students as they aspire to be honest in their academic endeavors.”

 Violations of Academic Integrity